haotran-california/Socket-Programing/README.md

-# Socket-Programing
+# Socket-Programing:

-Creating a chat app with python sockets and tkinter by.
+Creating a chat app with python sockets and tkinter.
+This app creates a chatroom for users on the local computer.

-#what does it do =?
+# How to run:

-#how you can run the program
+Download both server and client files.
+Then run the server on one console.
+Then run the clients on other consoles.

-#reference
+#Reference:
-a tutorial by Zhang Zeyu.
+Based off a tutorial by Zhang Zeyu.
 Linked here: https://python.plainenglish.io/build-a-chatroom-app-with-python-458fc435025a